pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Default value: `64`
 - Range: `[0, 2147483647]`
 - This variable controls the maximum cached chunk objects of chunk allocation.
-Adjusting this variable to a larger value might increase the risk of OOM.
+Adjusting this variable to too large a value might increase the risk of OOM.

 ### `tidb_max_reuse_column` <span class="version-mark">New in v6.4.0</span>